Purpose

 The only true test of an application is to run it like it will

-be run when it's deployed - on it's own.
+be run when it's deployed—on its own.

 An IDE creates an artificial environment by putting a